Open Tuesday – Saturday, 10a – 5p

 “[The tourists] often ask, ‘Where’s Slippery Lake?’
 So we’d show them how to get on up to Slide Lake.
 They’ll say, ‘How long have you lived here?’
 We’ll answer, ‘Quite a while, our grandparents homesteaded.
 The Tetons were just little fellows when we come in.
 We watched ‘em grow up!’” –Clark Moulton, Legacy of the Tetons

 After the Depression and two world wars, vacations were changing in American society.
 With the advent of affordable family automobiles, railroads were quickly falling out of favor as the primary transportation routes across the country.
 Now families could drive themselves, at their own pace.
-A movement after World War II to “rediscover America” prompted many to abandon the two-to-three-week long vacations in one place in favor of road trips.
+A movement after World War II to “rediscover America” prompted many to abandon their traditional two-to-three-week long vacations staying in one place, in favor of road trips.
 Families could now see as many sites as they wanted, traveling in the comfort of their own vehicles.
 While dude ranching declined during this era, tourism boomed in Jackson Hole.
-Motels became the new wave of the future, and the town of Jackson saw an increase in overnight visitors.
+Motels became the new wave of the future, and the Town of Jackson saw an increase in overnight visitors.

 The allure of the Tetons continues to draw people to the valley today.
 The valley’s recreational opportunities and abundant wildlife are rivaled by few other places in the country.
 Several dude ranches still operate, continuing to host guests from out of state, and around the globe.
 Others prefer to camp, or stay at one of many upscale hotels.
 While the valley looks different today than it did to its original inhabitants, or to the homesteaders, the history and heritage of these groups is not lost.